Court rejects detention of hospitalised protesters

 Doctors at Praram 9 Hospital said that the three — Parit “Penguin” Chiwarak, Panusaya “Rung” Sithijirawattanakul and Panupong “Mike” Jadnok — would need two or three more days to recover from their recent experiences with law enforcement.

-It remains to be seen whether police will try to make fresh arrests using different warrants once the three are discharged.
+Police still have ample opportunity to make fresh arrests once the three are discharged.
 All told, there are 80 active warrants related to various offences connected with recent pro-democracy protests, according to Pol Maj Gen Piya Tawichai, deputy metropolitan police chief.

+Pathumwan police, it turns out, were already on the case.
+Their officers were en route to the hospital around 6pm to charge Ms Panusaya, according to Thai Lawyers for Human Rights (THLR).
+It said on Twitter that its lawyer, who represents Ms Panusaya, had been informed.

 Six police oficers were standing guard near the three suspects' hospital rooms on Saturday.